bhisaac/5eFP/5eFP-SRD.md

 You can cast _speak with animals_ at will, without using your pact magic feature.

-### Beguiling Influence
+### Beguiling Influence (Cooldown)

-_Cooldown_

-You cast _charm person_ once without verbal or somatic components and without using your pact magic feature.
+You cast _charm person_ without verbal or somatic components and without using your pact magic feature.

 ### Book of Ancient Secrets